 Makes 2 Servings

 This recipe is perfect for a dorm room or apartment because all you need is a microwave and toaster oven and a few easy ingredients.
-Stay tuned for our next blog for more toaster oven meal ideas!
+Check out Meals Made Easy: Toaster Oven Recipes for more toaster oven meal ideas!

 1 medium spaghetti squash (about 32oz)